 Kindle Colorsoft

-Do you prefer graphic novels to fiction?
-Or do you want every travel guide possible for your holiday destination in stunning colour?
-Kindle Colorsoft Signature Edition is everything readers love about Kindle, with all the beauty and imagination that colour offers.
-It has the usual Kindle features high contrast, fast page turns, an auto-adjusting front light, and weeks of battery life.
+Do you prefer comic books to classic novels?
+Or do you want to enjoy every travel guide in stunning colour?
+Kindle Colorsoft Signature Edition and the new Kindle Colorsoft offer everything readers love about Kindle, with the added beauty and imagination that colour brings.
+They have the usual Kindle features; high contrast, fast page turns, an auto-adjusting front light, and weeks of battery life.
+But now, you can browse covers in colour in your Kindle Library or Store, see book photos and images in colour, or add colour highlights that you can easily search for later.

 Kindle Colorsoft comes with wireless charging, up to eight weeks of battery life, and is waterproof so you can bring it with you in the bath or take it to the beach without having to worry.
+For those who prefer to read on pages with a dark background, check out the Page Color feature that inverts the black text and white background.

-Kindle Colorsoft Signature Edition is available now starting at £269.99.
+The new Kindle Colorsoft 16 GB is available now starting at £239.99; Kindle Colorsoft Signature Edition is available now starting at £269.99.

 Kindle Scribe